Ukraine advances treason case against Kremlin ally | Politics

 Ukraine advances treason case against Kremlin ally

-Medvedchuk's spokesman declined comment but his party issued a statement saying the treason investigation and raids on Medvedchuk's home were revenge for Medvedchuk exposing the government's failings.
-"Such actions of the authorities are an open and cynical political reprisal against the opposition politician," added the statement by the Opposition Platform - For Life party on its website.
+Medvedchuk's party issued a statement saying the treason investigation and raids on his home were revenge for Medvedchuk exposing the government's failings.
+In a separate statement, Medvedchuk said the treason case was "fabricated", adding: "I declare that I am in Ukraine and do not intend to hide from justice."

-Prosecutors also put lawmaker Taras Kozak, Medvedchuk's political associate and the owner of the three television channels that were put under sanctions in February, under formal suspicion for high treason and are seeking his arrest.
+Prosecutors also put lawmaker Taras Kozak, Medvedchuk's political associate and the owner of the three television channels that were placed under restrictions in February, under formal suspicion for high treason and are seeking his arrest.
 Kozak could not immediately be reached for comment.
-The head of Ukraine's security service (SBU) Ivan Bakanov said Medvedchuk was believed to be in Ukraine while Kozak was in Russia.
+The head of Ukraine's security service (SBU), Ivan Bakanov, said Medvedchuk was believed to be in Ukraine while Kozak was in Russia.

 Medvedchuk is a Ukrainian citizen but has close ties with Russian President Vladimir Putin and has said the Russian leader is godfather to his daughter.
-The Kremlin in February said it was alarmed by the sanctions against him.
-Ukraine and Russia have traded blame for rising clashes in eastern Ukraine, where Ukrainian troops have fought Russian-backed forces in a conflict that Kyiv says has killed 14,000 people since 2014.
+The Kremlin said in February it was alarmed by the sanctions against him.
+Ukraine and Russia have traded blame for escalating clashes in eastern Ukraine, where Ukrainian troops have fought Russian-backed separatist forces in a conflict that Kyiv says has killed 14,000 people since 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)